lizspra/Liz-Projects/Forecasting prices IMA bootcamp/README.md

 ### Multivariate models

 We selected external regressors (maximum temperture, precipitation, and diesel fuel prices) to incorporate with SARIMA.
+This data was obtained from public sources, namely https://data.gov/.

 ### Market scenario clustering